Dental Implant SurgeryPort Charlotte, FL

 On the day you visit our Florida dental office for surgery, you will be given anesthesia so you will not feel anything while we place the implant.
 The procedure itself can take anywhere from 30 minutes for a single implant to several hours.
 If you are replacing multiple teeth with implants, we will let you know how long the process will take and whether or not it will take two appointments.

 Since dental implant surgery is an invasive process, you can expect to have some swelling and sensitivity after the fact.
 While perfectly natural, you must take good care of your mouth in order to prevent an infection or unnecessary irritation.
 We suggest taking ibuprofen to decrease swelling and manage discomfort.
 You can also use an icepack or cold compress for 15 minutes at a time.
 At Dragonfly Dental of Port Charlotte, we generally recommend taking a couple of days off work while you are recovering.
 After two to five days, you will feel normal again; though your gums may remain slightly sensitive for a little longer.

-Check out what others are saying about our dental implant surgery services on Yelp: Dental Implant Surgery Port Charlotte
+Check out what others are saying about our dental implant surgery services on Google: Dental Implant Surgery Port Charlotte

 Dental Implant Recovery FAQ

 Here are a few questions we are regularly asked in our dental office.